Super-Protocol/docs/docs/marketplace/guides/log-in.md

 <br/>
 <br/>

-There is a limit on the daily amount of tokens you can get.
+There is a limit to the daily amount of tokens you can get.
 Refer to the [Testnet Limitations](/marketplace/limitations).

 :::warning